LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit10-0-Overview.md

 ### RegFest

-**Tues, December 2, from 9 a.m.-2 p.m**. on the first floor of Building 1.
+**Tues, December 2, from 9 a.m. to 2 p.m**. on the first floor of Building 1.
 This event is designed for students:

 - Who have not yet registered for the upcoming term
       and/or